Road named after Priyanka Chopra's father irks local residents

-The road in Andheri named after Priyanka Chopra's father Dr Ashok Chopra has attracted some unwarranted attention from local residents of the area
+The road in Andheri named after Priyanka Chopra's father Dr Ashok Chopra has attracted some unwarranted attention from local residents of the area in Mumbai

 The naming of a road in Andheri after Priyanka Chopra’s late father, Dr Ashok Chopra, apparently inconvenienced the local residents of the area in Mumbai.
 According to some locals, the entire event created ‘a lot of nuisance' for people staying in the vicinity.
 The road was being revamped and a pandal was being erected till late in the night, much beyond the deadline of 10pm.
 This is said to have created problems for the locals.